IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“What do you do when there is an evil you cannot defeat by just means?
 Do you stain your hands with evil to destroy evil?
 Or do you remain steadfastly just and righteous even if it means surrendering to evil?”

+>“Attention entire world, hear my proclamation!
+>
+I am Lelouch vi Britannia, Emperor of The Holy Britannian Empire and your only Ruler…
+>
+>Schneizel has surrendered to me, and as a result of this I am now in control of both the Damocles and the F.L.E.I.J.A. weapons, and even the Black Knights no longer possess the strength to oppose me now.
+>
+>If anyone dares to resist my supreme authority, The shall know the devastating power of the F.L.E.I.J.A.s.
+Those who could challenge my military rule no longer exist.
+Yes, from this day, from this moment forward, the world belongs to me!
+>
+>Lelouch vi Britannia commands you, obey me subjects! obey me world.”

 ― <a href="https://codegeass.fandom.com/wiki/Lelouch_vi_Britannia" target="_blank">Lelouch vi Britannia</a>

 >“There’s no signs that the evils of this world are disappearing.
 That hasn’t changed since before I became a superhero.
 So, I guess that means I haven’t really made any difference.
 I’m not necessarily sad about that.
 But there has been something bothering me lately.
 As the days pass, my emotions become more distant.
 Fear, tension, joy, anger.
 I feel none of them anymore. **In exchange for power, maybe I’ve lost something that’s essential for being human.**”